TSEN4M/HAI-assignment3/EXPLAINABILITY_REPORT.md

 ### 1.2 Why These Methods?

-1. **LIME for Local Explanations**:
+1. **Coefficient-based Local Explanations (for LR)**:
-   - Logistic regression models are inherently interpretable (linear relationships)
+   - Logistic regression is inherently interpretable; the linear terms are the explanation.
-   - For each prediction, we calculate: `contribution = feature_value * coefficient`
+   - For each prediction, we calculate: `contribution = feature_value * coefficient`.
-   - Shows which specific features pushed the model toward graduation or dropout for that individual
+   - Shows which specific features push the prediction toward graduation or dropout for that individual.
-   - Model-agnostic approach means it works with all four model variants
+   - Exact for LR and consistent across our four variants (Baseline, Gender‑Blind, Reweighted, Calibrated — the last adds isotonic calibration on top).

 2. **Coefficient Analysis for Global Explanations**:
    - Logistic regression weights directly represent feature importance